tudorcoroian17/ALP/Lab_09/README.md

 > **Note**
 > If `CS` is not modified, this implies that both the *calling* procedure and the *called* procedure are **in the same** code segment.

-For procedures writen in different file modules (`.asm` files), the fact that they belong to the same code segment in marked by **the name of the code segment**.
+For procedures writen in different file modules (`.asm` files), the fact that they belong to the same code segment is marked by **the name of the code segment**.
 [See example below]

 <table>
 <tr>